 Episode Zero features a young girl roughly Trowa's age named Midii Une; Fanon often tries to draw a connection between her and Lady, despite the fact that Word of God says there is none (Midii references a father and brothers, but no female relatives).
 Rather, Word of God says that the connection 'will remain a secret forever'.
 In other words, there is one, but they'll never tell.

-Fan Nickname: "Mini-Noin" for Hilde, because she almost looks like Noin, and how she could be mistaken for Noin's little sister.
-Hilariously, Episode Zero shows us a 12-year-old Noin.
-She looks exactly like Hilde in her OZ cadet uniform, only more stoic and formal.
+Fan Nickname: Hilde is ofttimes referred to as "Mini-Noin", because she looks almost exactly like her, except younger.
+Ironically, Episode Zero shows us a 12-year-old Noin, who looks exactly like Hilde in her OZ cadet uniform, only more stoic and formal.

 Fanon Discontinuity: Frozen Teardrop is basically official Fan Fiction.
 Even worse when you consider that it was written by the series' head writer.